stackitcloud/yawol/README.md

    yawolNetworkID: <network-id>

    # default value for flavor that yawol Load Balancer instances should use
-   # can be ovverriden by annotation
+   # can be overridden by annotation
    #
    # Placed in LoadBalancer.spec.infrastructure.flavor.flavor_id
    yawolFlavorID: <flavor-id>